CreditsLast Updated 2015-05

 Tails is a relatively easy-to-use and hard-to-misuse workspace for handling confidential documents.
 By enabling a feature called persistence, users can configure Tails to save created data within the operating system in what’s called a persistent folder.

-As participants get prepared, you may wish to set the stage for this Deepening exercise by explaining that there are two methods of securely storing confidential data in Tails: - Enabling a persistent volume with your Tails USB (Tails DVDs cannot implement this feature); - Creating a separate, encrypted, removable disk such as a USB or SD card that you use in conjunction with Tails.
+As participants get prepared, you may wish to set the stage for this Deepening exercise by explaining that there are two methods of securely storing confidential data in Tails:

 Before beginning, you may wish to remind the participants that an initial installation of Tails from an image file cannot be updated and files cannot be saved to it; however, by enabling a feature called persistence, users can configure Tails to save created data within the operating system in what’s called a persistent folder.